mengelbrecht/slimfish/README.md

 ##### `SLIMFISH_DISPLAY_USER_HOST_INFO`

-Defines whether the `user@host` part is displayed if the user differs from the default user of if connected to a ssh server.
+Defines whether the `user@host` part is displayed if the user differs from the default user or if connected to a ssh server.
 Default is `1`.

 ##### `SLIMFISH_USER_COLOR`